 Nonetheless, while NFTs present several lucrative opportunities for those involved in the digital marketplace, they also present novel legal issues.
 Here, we examine two cases brought forth by Hermès and Roc-A-Fella Records.
 They present unprecedented intellectual property issues in the NFT space and provide guidance for those seeking to navigate this digital space.

-Its Not a Birkin.
-Its a Trademark Infringement
+It’s Not a Birkin.
+It’s a Trademark Infringement

 Given the enduring appeal of NFTs, coupled with ease of minting and selling them, NFTs have opened an avenue of endless earning potential for individual artists and multi-national corporations.
 In October 2021, Dolce & Gabbana entered the intersection of technology, fashion, and video games.
 The luxury fashion house made over $6 million after auctioning off a nine-piece collection of fashion and couture NFTs.
 In a tweet following the online auction, the brand called the event “the most successful digital fashion drop ever.”